Sunday, December 22, 2024

 A University of Alberta study shows that PET/CT imaging using a new tracing agent is more accurate at determining the extent of prostate cancer than the current standard MRI for intermediate and high-risk cases.

-In research published this week in the journal JAMA Oncology, the researchers report that the new test correctly predicted the location and margin of tumors in 45% of cases—nearly twice as often as the rate of 28% for MRI.
+In research published this week in the journal JAMA Oncology, the researchers report that the correctly predicted the location and margin of tumors in 45% of cases—nearly twice as often as the rate of 28% for MRI.

-“This is very important because we make a lot of treatment decisions based on where the cancer is in the prostate,” explains Adam Kinnaird, assistant professor of surgery and adjunct assistant professor of oncology, as well as the Frank and Carla Sojonky Chair in Prostate Cancer Research and a member of the Cancer Research Institute of Northern Alberta.
+“This is very important because we make a lot of treatment decisions based on where the cancer is in the ,” explains Adam Kinnaird, assistant professor of surgery and adjunct assistant professor of oncology, as well as the Frank and Carla Sojonky Chair in Prostate Cancer Research and a member of the Cancer Research Institute of Northern Alberta.

 “If you’re having your prostate removed and the cancer is sneaking outside of the prostate, then we go a little bit wider with our treatment margins so we don’t leave any cancer behind.
 If you’re having radiation to your prostate, the radiation oncologist sometimes provides a boost to the center of the cancer for better cancer control,” Kinnaird says.
 “This imaging test gives us a better degree of accuracy in terms of where exactly we need to treat.”